John Milton: Theology

-"Christian and Humanist, Protestant, patriot and heir of the golden ages of Greece and Rome, he faced what appeared to him to be the birth-pangs of a new and regenerate England with high excitement and idealistic optimism."
+Christian and Humanist, Protestant, patriot and heir of the golden ages of Greece and Rome, he faced what appeared to him to be the birth-pangs of a new and regenerate England with high excitement and idealistic optimism.

 A fair theological summary may be that John Milton was a Puritan, though his tendency to press further for liberty of conscience, sometimes out of conviction and often out of mere intellectual curiosity, made the great man, at least, a vital if not uncomfortable ally in the broader Puritan movement.

 Religious toleration

 Milton called in the Areopagitica for "the liberty to know, to utter, and to argue freely according to conscience, above all liberties" to the conflicting Protestant denominations.
 According to American historian William Hunter, "Milton argued for disestablishment as the only effective way of achieving broad toleration.
 Rather than force a man's conscience, government should recognise the persuasive force of the gospel."

+Scholarly interpretations have noted that Milton's argument in Areopagitica was not a simple endorsement of unrestricted freedom of expression; its conception of liberty was closely connected to religious conscience, intellectual inquiry, and the pursuit of truth.